Zero-FA/faq-simulator/faqs/billing.md

 Multiple Resets: Resets are only free upon renewal when the account is in a failed status.
 If you fail an active account and reset it, additional resets will require payment.

 This policy is designed to assist traders who might forget to cancel their accounts and sign up for new ones with available discount promotions.
 By automatically resetting failed accounts upon renewal, traders avoid having to pay both a renewal fee and a reset fee.

-How to Reset Your Account
-Log In to Your Dashboard

-Access your account from the Apex Trader Funding website.
-Select an Action

-For a new account: Go to Plan Signup and choose a plan.
-For a reset: Click Reset next to the desired account.
-Confirm Reset

 Confirm your reset.
 This action will:
 Restore your account balance.